MotiTheWizerd/trader-v1/docs/README_scheduler.md

 1. Check if the market is open (weekday and trading hours)
 2. Load tickers from `tickers.json`
 3. For each ticker:
+   - Check the last recorded timestamp in the database
-   - Download latest OHLCV data (5-minute interval, 20-day window)
+   - Download only new OHLCV data since the last record (1-minute interval)
+   - For first run, fetches the last day of data
-   - Save data snapshot with timestamp
+   - Save new data to the database
-   - Generate signals based on moving average crossovers
-   - Save signals with timestamp
+   - Display progress with a progress bar
-4. Display results table with success/failure status
+4. Show summary table with results including rows fetched and records saved

 ## Configuration

 The scheduler uses the following default parameters:

-- **Interval**: 5 minutes (`DEFAULT_INTERVAL = "5m"`)
+- **Interval**: 1 minute (`DEFAULT_INTERVAL = "1m"`)
 - **Period**: 20 days (`DEFAULT_PERIOD = "20d"`)
 - **Market Hours**: 9:30 AM - 4:00 PM ET
-- **Signal Parameters**:
-  - Short-term MA window: 5
-  - Long-term MA window: 20
-  - Confidence threshold: 0.005 (0.5%)
-  - Peak window: 12
-  - Peak threshold: 0.99 (99%)
+- **Initial Delay**: 2 seconds (to ensure proper initialization)
+- **Graceful Shutdown**: 5 minutes (allows current job to complete)

+## Recent Changes

+- Changed execution interval from 5 minutes to 1 minute
+- Added immediate first run on startup
+- Improved graceful shutdown handling
+- Removed signal generation from scheduler (now handled separately)
+- Enhanced progress and status display
+- Added proper signal handling for Ctrl+C and system termination
+- Improved error handling and logging

 ## Dependencies